 It is a video publishing truth that you will achieve the highest fill rates and CPMs when your users have intent to watch a video.
 By providing your audience with control over the viewing experience with click-to-play videos, you know your content will have their full attention, and so will the ads.

-Stay tuned for the next post in our “Video Publishing Best Practices” series and five more tips for improved video engagement.
+Check out the next post in our “Video Publishing Best Practices” series for five more tips for improved video engagement.

 Contact JW Player today to talk about how we can help you improve your site’s viewer experience in order to achieve higher video CPMs.